The Miraculous concoction. Chapter 2

 "Will you give me the recipe?"

-"Not unless you pay for it.
+"Not unless you pay me for it.
 If you give me a bottle of vodka, I'll share it with you in return.

 “Let's go to your truck.
 First, you'll give me the bottle, and then I'll tell you how to make the miraculous concoction.”